SKULSHADY/material-rounded-theme/README.md

 4. Restart Home Assistant.

-Once Home Assistant has finished restarting, you should see the upgrade Material Design 3 components and the Material You Theme settings page in the sidebar.
+Once Home Assistant has finished restarting, you should see the upgrade Material Design 3 components and the Material You Theme settings panel in the sidebar.
 You may need to clear app/browser cache.

-## The Configuration Page
+## The Configuration Panel

-This theme comes with it's own configuration page!
-If you are the Home Assistant server administrator, you can use this page to create and set input helper entities for all users and global defaults.
+This theme comes with it's own configuration panel!
+If you are the Home Assistant server administrator, you can use this panel to create and set input helper entities for all users and global defaults.
 If you are not the administrator, then you can set the input helper entities for yourself, but an administrator must create them first.

-TODO screenshot of finalized configuration page
+TODO screenshot of finalized configuration panel

 The settings for every user and the global settings are all the same.
 If a user does not have a setting set, then the global setting is used.